ibm-cloud-docs/power-iaas/managing-spp.md

 * SPP reserved cores that use the shared capped part number.
 * Virtual server instance cores that are deployed into the SPP that use shared uncapped part number.

 The SPP helps you to manage CPU cores only.
 Pricing for memory and storage remains the same as earlier.
 The total estimated cost page does not show the SPP reserved cores-related costs because of service-level estimator limitations.
-For more information about pricing for SPP in IBM {{site.data.keyword.powerSys_notm}} on cloud, see [Pricing for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud).
+For more information about pricing for SPP in IBM {{site.data.keyword.powerSys_notm}}, see [Pricing for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud).
 For more information about pricing for SPP in IBM {{site.data.keyword.powerSys_notm}} Private Cloud, see [FAQ](/docs/power-iaas?topic=power-iaas-powervs-faqs#pricing-spp-private-cloud).
 {: note}

 ## Configuring a shared processor pool